 While developing the soft skills needed to thrive both professionally and personally is, actually, quite hard, it’s certainly possible for those willing to invest in the journey.
 Ultimately, being successful in the world of business and beyond is about becoming a more empathetic, humane, compassionate, resilient, creative, and loving person.

-Do You Want to Develop and Foster the Skills Needed to Thrive as a Manager or Leader in Your Career?
+Want to Thrive as a Manager or Leader?

 If so, Point Loma Nazarene University offers two programs to help you develop these skills and thrive in your career.
 The B.A. in Organizational Leadership is for those looking to earn their bachelor’s degree in as few as 15 months.
 The M.A. in Organizational Leadership is for those looking to earn a graduate degree in this dynamic field.
 Both programs can be taken in-person or online, allowing you to continue working in your current role.